Skip To Content

 Relocation Services, Corporate

 Corporate relocation services include a range of internal business processes that are engaged to transfer employees, their families, and/or entire departments of a business to a new work location.
 Like other types of employee benefits, these processes are usually administered by human resources specialists within a corporation and outsourced to different types of service providers.
-These services are not synonymous with moving/relocation companies as those do not all offer "relocation services."
+Relocation companies offer corporations a broader range of specialized services than a moving company.

 Risk Management